VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 in a new `User` model class instance and save the new user object to the database.

-Whether the user **wasn't** found and we registerd a new user (above paragraph) or the user **was** found, they are now authenticated so we can log them in and redirect them to the index page.
+Whether the user **wasn't** found and we registered a new user (above paragraph) or the user **was** found, they are now authenticated so we can log them in and redirect them to the index page.

-Finally we want to give our users the ability to disconnect a specific ouath provider's authentication method from the user's account if they'd prefer to log in through a different provider or through username/password.
+Finally we want to give our users the ability to disconnect a specific oauth provider's authentication method from the user's account if they'd prefer to log in through a different provider or through username/password.
 Let's check out how we'd accomplish this: